Barry Sanders Award

 3. Cameron Skattebo, Arizona State

-Depending on your overall-scoring method, and because he missed the game against Harvey’s UCF squad due to injury, Skattebo may have finished behind other super-productive running backs like Kaleb Johnson from Iowa and North Carolina’s Omarion Hampton in total fantasy points (FPs).
-But with an average of 28.5 points per game in half-point PPR scoring, and 34.4 points or more in three of his final four contests, Skattebo helped many teams make a late push for the playoffs, and thanks to back-to-back three-TD performances in the semifinals and finals, potentially land a championship.
+Depending on your overall-scoring method, and because he missed the game against Harvey’s UCF squad due to injury, Cam Skattebo may have finished behind other super-productive running backs like Kaleb Johnson from Iowa and North Carolina’s Omarion Hampton in total fantasy points.
+But with an average of 28.5 FPPG in half-point PPR scoring, and 34.4 points or more in three of his final four contests, Skattebo helped many teams make a late push for the playoffs, and thanks to back-to-back three-TD performances in the semifinals and finals, potentially land a championship.
 One of the most important pieces on one of the most improved teams in the country, Skattebo ran for 1,398 yards and 17 touchdowns for the Sun Devils and added 468 yards and two scores on 35 receptions.
 All three ball carriers posted memorable CFF campaigns in 2024.

 by Nicholas Ian Allen